Scharf, Inon Dr.

 Scharf I, Bauerfeind SS, Blanckenhorn WU, Schäfer MA (2010) Effects of maternal and offspring environmental conditions on growth, development and diapause in latitudinal yellow dung fly populations.
 Climate Research 43:115-125.

-Barkae ED, Scharf I, Subach A, Ovadia O (2010) The involvement of sand disturbande, cannibalism and intra-guild predation in competitive interactions among pit-building artlion larrae.
+Barkae ED, Scharf I, Subach A, Ovadia O (2010) Short term behavioral and developmental responses of pit-building antlion larvae to sand disturbance, competition and intra-guild-predation.
 Zoology 113:308-315.